kernelwernel/Unabomber-manifesto/README.md

 ```

-## Build ⚙️

-If you want to compile the .tex file, do:
+## Compiling the tex file yourself 🛠️
+It's recommended to compile the `.tex` file yourself, since pdf files can be injected with malware.
+But if you're too lazy to compile it or if you're on windows, you can directly open `Manifesto.pdf` in the root directory of the repository.
+However, if you don't want to take any risks and compile the tex file, then make sure to download the following software:

+- Update your system with `sudo dnf/apt/pacman/yum update -y` depending on your distro (unless you're on windows, scrub)
+- Download Perl (It should be already installed if you're using linux, their download page indicates if you have it installed so it's worth checking before skipping this part | [link](https://www.perl.org/get.html)
+- Download pip (It's not preinstalled in every distro, but it's most likely already available in yours) | [link](https://www.tecmint.com/install-pip-in-linux/)

+After having all the above mentioned prerequesites, do:
 ```
 # chmod +x Unabomber-manifesto
 # cd Unabomber-manifesto
 # make
 ```

-If you don't want to compile it and just want to directly read the manifesto, you can access the pdf in the root directory.
+**NOTE:** If you don't want to compile it and just want to directly read the manifesto, you can directly access the pdf in the root directory.

 | Command | Info |